Pumpkin Pie Spice Kettle Corn

 Enhance your fall recipes with Land O Lakes® Pumpkin Pie Spice Butter Spread, while it lasts!!

-Check out our video tutorial for this Pumpkin Pie Spice Kettle Corn recipe…
+Check out our recipe card for this Pumpkin Pie Spice Kettle Corn recipe…

 Pumpkin Pie Spice Kettle Corn